-The Newest Incisionless Treatment Helping Patients Find Relief from Essential Tremors
+The Newest Incisionless Treatment Helping Patients Find Relief from Essential Tremor

-MR-guided focused ultrasound is a relatively new non-invasive procedure used to treat essential tremors.
-Using high-intensity focused ultrasound energy guided by magnetic resonance imaging (MRI), it heats a small, pinpointed tissue area in the brain possibly reducing the tremors a patient may be experiencing.
+MR-guided focused ultrasound is a relatively new non-invasive outpatient procedure used to treat essential tremor.
+This incisionless brain surgery (which means no incision or cuts) is safe with minimal side effects using high-intensity focused ultrasound energy guided by magnetic resonance imaging (MRI), to heat a small, pinpointed tissue area in the brain.
+The procedure can reduce the tremor a patient may be experiencing in their hand almost immediately.
+Most patients are home the same day and it’s approved by the FDA and covered by Medicare.

 - It uses targeted ultrasound energy.